Exploring map data

 - From an application map or endpoint map, double click an endpoint node.

 - Click the Defined Applications tab.
 The list of applications comes from the defined applications in Map.
-These applications might be dependent on the selected endpoint.

 - Click the Processes tab.
 Review the list of processes.
 Expand a process section to view more information, including the ports and full path.
 If you see that a process listed is a component of an application that you want to map, select the process and click Actions.
 You can add the process to a new application, existing application, or view the process in the map.